 All Structure Tone employees receive training on Structure Tone’s Code of Conduct and Business Ethics (“Code of Conduct”) that reinforces their obligation to follow applicable laws and report concerns of illegal or unethical activity, and must sign a statement acknowledging agreement with the Code of Conduct.
 UK employees also receive training on identifying modern slavery red flags, anti-modern slavery best practices, and the importance of complying with our MSA Policy and reporting non-compliance.
 Those employees must sign a statement acknowledging agreement with our MSA Policy.

 The board of directors has overall responsibility for ensuring this statement and its related policy comply with our legal and ethical obligations, and that our employees comply with them.

-Bob Ashcroft, our UK-based In-House Counsel, has primary and day-to-day responsibility for implementing our MSA Policy, monitoring its use and effectiveness, managing any queries about it, and auditing internal control systems and procedures to ensure they are effective in countering modern slavery.
+Ian Phillpot, the Finance Director for our UK office, has primary and day-to-day responsibility for implementing our MSA Policy, monitoring its use and effectiveness, managing any queries about it, and auditing internal control systems and procedures to ensure they are effective in countering modern slavery.

 This statement will be reviewed annually and published on our website.